 Even then, it’s never a good idea to squeeze the last drop of life out of your spark plugs.
 Here’s why: If your 100,000-mile spark plugs have 80,000 miles on them, they’re 80 percent worn.
 Misfires and incomplete combustion occur more frequently during that last 20,000 miles, costing you almost $450 in wasted fuel.

 You have to replace your spark plugs anyway, so do it early and pocket the savings.
 Even if you have to replace the plugs one extra time over the life of your car, you’ll still come out way ahead.
-Figure out what to look for when buying spark plugs and get the full how-to on changing spark plugs.

 Check for Brake Drag